 I got a copy of On Balance: The Magazine for Wisconsin CPAs in the mail today.
 An article on today's job market contains the following: "In three to five years, a tremendous number of professionals in accounting, financial services, and government will retire ...
 That's good news for job seekers ..."

 Today is March 17th, 2011.
 The funny thing is, I've been hearing about mass retirements in the next "three to five years" since the 1990s.

-I remember talking to my doctoral advisor about my dissertation.
-I suggested that a good topic would be how to manage the loss of institutional knowledge in the face of mass retirements.
+I was talking to doctoral advisor about dissertation topics and suggested that I could research how firms manage the loss of institutional knowledge in the face of mass retirements.
 Being wiser than me, he shot the idea down.
-Considering that I finished my dissertation in 1995 (on a totally different topic), I must have been heard about these upcoming retirements radically reshaping the job market way more than "three to five years" ago.
+Considering that I finished my dissertation in 1995 (on a totally different topic), I clearly heard about the upcoming wave of retirements a long time ago.

 Somehow though, the wave of retirements and the resulting labor shortage hasn't happened.
 It stays just around the corner.
 How is this possible?
 Don't they say "demographics is destiny"?